SanjyotZade/part-of-imagenet/README.md

 is mentioned below.
 Use the parameters while initiating download process as mentioned in an example above.

-**with_annotation**('--with_annotation', default: False): This parameter can used to specify if the user wish to download all the images using complete image-urls or only the images which has corresponding annotation(xml file).
+**with_annotation**('--with_annotation', default: False): This parameter can used to specify if the user wish to download all the images using complete image-url's or only the images which has corresponding annotation(xml file).

 **parallel**('--parallel', default: True): This parameter can used to initiate the download parallelly or sequentially.